fieldtrip/website/reference/ft_rejectartifact.md

    data = ft_rejectartifact(cfg, data)
  with the data as obtained from FT_PREPROCESSING

- The following configuration options are supported: cfg.artfctdef.reject          = 'none', 'partial', 'complete', 'nan', or 'value' (default = 'complete') cfg.artfctdef.minaccepttim    = when using partial rejection, minimum length
+ The following configuration options are supported cfg.artfctdef.reject          = 'none', 'partial', 'complete', 'nan', or 'value' (default = 'complete') cfg.artfctdef.minaccepttim    = when using partial rejection, minimum length
                                    in seconds of remaining trial (default = 0.1)